 This was an eye-opener.
 On my blogspot site, I mainly posted information from product sites generously sprinkled with raw affiliate links.
 What i didn’t know was that both actions are frowned on by Google.

 Using the template suggested by the training, my next major review was about Jaaxy, the Wealthy Affiliate keyword research tool.

 This time I learnt three new techniques to find keywords to promote Jaaxy.

 The result was outstanding.
-My Jaaxy review still continues to pull in traffic like no other post on the site.
-Also it brings in lots of spam comments!
+My Jaaxy review still continues to pull in traffic like no other post on this site.
+Unfortunately it brings in lots of spam comments!
 811 up to now.

 Creating your own videos

 I had never tried to create videos.
 So this part of the course got me excited.
 But it soon made me apprehensive.

 The Internet connection in my part of the world was very slow.
 I had rarely been able to watch videos let alone create them with such a connection.
 Despite suggestions from community members, this delayed my progress in the course.